Azure-Samples/dotnet-aspire-connect-messaging/README.md

 > Notes: you can run the project in your local environment or [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers).

+1. Open a terminal window at the root of the cloned repository.

 1. Run the following commands to initialize the project, provision Azure resources, and deploy the application code.

     ```bash